-Joe Holland is an eco-social philosopher and Catholic-Christian theologian exploring the ecological, social, and spiritual breakdown of Western-rooted but now globalized Modern Industrial-Colonial Civilization, and the philosophical, scientific, and spiritual search for a Postmodern Global Electronic-Ecological Civilization.
+Joe Holland is an eco-social philosopher and Catholic-Christian theologian, Emeritus Professor of Philosophy & Religion and Adjunct Professor in the School of Law at Saint Thomas University in Florida.
 Joe completed his PhD. from the University of Chicago in the field of Ethics & Society, which was structured as an interdisciplinary dialogue of Theology with Philosophy and Social Science.
 Joe has published 17 books and many articles, including The Earth Charter: A Study Book of Reflection for Action [Redwoods Press, 2002] with Dr. Elisabeth Ferrero.

 Questions and Themes Addressed in this Episode

-- What is the uniqueness or strength of the Earth Charter as a document?
+- In your view, what is the uniqueness or strength of the Earth Charter as a document?

-- Reflections on two key ideas in the Earth Charter: “Earth Community” and “Respect and Care for the Community of Life”.
+- What is your understanding on two key ideas we find in the Earth Charter: “Earth Community” and “Respect and Care for the Community of Life”.

 - What does ecological civilization mean?
 Why is it important in the current times?

 - What has been your approach in teaching global ethics?